-A detailed list of decision aiding questions to show the likely trends in Lewisham's environment if the Site Allocations DPD is not implemented is provided in Appendix 3.
+A list of decision aiding questions to show the likely trends in Lewisham's environment if the Site Allocations DPD is not implemented is provided in Table 5.1 as part of the SA Framework.
 The broad effect of these likely trends is that development will proceed in a piecemeal and ad-hoc manner, reducing the potential benefits to the community.
-The allocation of land to meet the objectives and vision in the Core Strategy will be not occur and the substantial existing opportunities to address long term issues in the borough may be lost.
+The allocation and protection of land to meet the objectives and vision in the Core Strategy will not occur and the substantial opportunities to address long term issues may be lost.